kmclaugh/amrelieve-datalayer/README.md

 4. `remove from cart` - the user removes a product from their cart.

 5. `checkout step(s)` - the user start any step of a checkout.
-For instance, viewing the cart, shipping details, payment details, and approval would all be different checkout steps.
+For instance, viewing the cart, shipping details, payment details, and approval are all different checkout steps.

 6. `purchase` - the user completes a transaction.